 What does the interview process entail?

-The interview is a one-hour-long, in-person, process that will allow you to demonstrate your strengths in a variety of context.
-The individual interview will allow you to talk one-on-one with a Community Director(s) and current RA(s).
-If invited to continue in the process, you will be asked to attend a group process.
-The group process will help get you engaged with other candidates and will be facilitated by Community Directors and RAs.
+The interview is a 30 minute, in-person, process that will allow you to demonstrate your strengths in a variety of context.
+The individual interview will allow you to talk one-on-one with a Residential Education Staff.
+Unlike past processes, this year the group process and individual will be on the same date.
+The group process will be one hour long, followed by the individual interview later that day.
 In addition, you’ll have the chance to learn more about the Resident Assistant experience, with time set aside for questions you may have for us.

 If I will not be available during the stated interview times should I apply?